The date of the next Parish Council Meeting will be:

 Hilton Parish Council would like to set up a email database to allow it to notify you of some of the more significant issues it deals with in a more timely manner.
 If you would like to be included in this database please send an email to our clerk:

 As many of Hilton residents are aware, increasing levels of traffic through the village is having a detrimental impact.
 Hilton Parish Council is calling for volunteers to help with a speed-watch campaign.
+The next training session will be held on Saturday 5th October in Cambourne Police Station at 9:30am.
+Training usually lasts 90 minutes.
 If you would like to volunteer please contact us by calling our clerk: 01480 830605 or leave a message via the Contact page: